Amphibious assault ship

-Wasp Class amphibious assault capability
+Wasp-class amphibious assault capability

-The ship's assault support system synchronises the simultaneous horizontal and vertical flow of troops, cargo and vehicles throughout the ship, for insertion of forces ashore via helicopters, landing craft and amphibious vehicles.
+The ship’s assault support system synchronises the simultaneous horizontal and vertical flow of troops, cargo and vehicles throughout the ship for insertion of forces ashore via helicopters, landing craft and amphibious vehicles.

 Six 12,000lb-capacity cargo elevators transport material from cargo holds to staging areas for loading.
-Cargo to be loaded aboard landing craft within the well deck is moved via a monorail system.
+Cargo to be loaded on board landing craft within the well deck is moved via a monorail system.
 This system consists of 2,900ft of track in a six-track layout.
 The five 32ft monorail trains each have a capacity of 6,000lb and a speed of up to 600ft a minute (6.8mph).

 The vehicle storage area typically accommodates five M-1 tanks, 25 light armoured vehicles, eight M-198 guns, 68 military trucks (HMMVVVs), ten logistics vehicles, 12 5t trucks, two water trailers, a fuel service truck, four rough terrain forklifts and two generator trailers.
-These vehicles can be loaded aboard landing craft, and the majority can be rigged for transportation to the beach by helicopter.
+These vehicles can be loaded on board landing craft, and the majority can be rigged for transportation to the beach by helicopter.